 If you suspect an Ativan overdose, don’t hesitate to act.
 Getting the person medical attention as soon as possible could save their life.

 (March 2017) Frequently Asked Questions.
 National Institute on Drug Abuse.
-Retrieved December 2018 from from https://www.drugabuse.gov/about-nida/frequently-asked-questions#help
+Retrieved December 2018 from https://www.drugabuse.gov/about-nida/frequently-asked-questions#help

 Drug overdose.
 Victoria State Government — Better Health Channel.
-Retrieved December 2018 from from https://www.betterhealth.vic.gov.au/health/HealthyLiving/drug-overdose
+Retrieved December 2018 from https://www.betterhealth.vic.gov.au/health/HealthyLiving/drug-overdose

 Drug Overdose.
 Drug Policy Alliance.
-Retrieved December 2018 from from http://www.drugpolicy.org/issues/drug-overdose
+Retrieved December 2018 from http://www.drugpolicy.org/issues/drug-overdose